Biomimetic and Technomimetic Materials Science Laboratory

 Assistant Prof. Toshio Nishino

 Education and Research Activities in the Laboratory

-Membrane dynamics, such as morphological change of the cell membrane and molecular assembly in the cell membrane, are important molecular mechanisms expressing and/or regulating many cellular functions in biological systems.
-We design and synthesize membrane-active agents, which can induce membrane dynamics and modulate biological functions.
-(Fig. 2)
+Membrane dynamics, such as morphological change of the cell membrane and molecular assembly in the membrane, are essential molecular mechanisms expressing and/or regulating various cellular functions.
+We design membrane-active agents which can trigger membrane dynamics and modulate biological functions learning from natural molecular machinery.

 Explanatory Pictures of Research Activities

 - Fig. 1 A Molecular motor rotating clockwise or counterclockwise by request.5